Littleton Ballet Academy

 There is more to core strength than having flat abs.
 The holistic core strength-upper abs, lower abs, obliques, and back-that Pilates provides helps dancers with balance and so much more.
 Pilates offers core strength in the deep muscles below those famous “six-pack” abdominals that allows the core to take over when the limbs want to move.
 This helps protect the back from injury and allows a quicker response time and movement efficiency.
 Dancers can move around with ease, go off-balance and find their center without having to think about it when they do Pilates training.

 Pilates gives dancers flexibility in a different way than standard stretching for dance classes.
 Dancers who do Pilates will gain more functional flexibility by performing dynamic movements that help lengthen and stretch muscles and create mobility in the joints.
 The flexibility gained from Pilates is also balanced by strengthening that does not shorten the muscles so flexibility is not sacrificed, yet the muscle stays strong to prevent injury.

 Because of the balanced strength and flexibility, movement efficiency, and joint mobility that inherently result from Pilates, dancers benefit from the improved alignment of the hip, knee, and ankle joint.
 This will improve balance and performance capabilities and vastly decrease the likelihood of injury.

 5. Treatment of Injuries

-If injury does occur, Pilates is an incredibly useful tool to speed recovery and help dancers stay “in shape” while they are rehabilitating.
+If an injury does occur, Pilates is an incredibly useful tool to speed recovery and help dancers stay “in shape” while they are rehabilitating.
 Pilates can treat lower back pain and injuries, plantar fasciitis, tendonitis, muscle strains and sprains, and much more.
-Many dancers find Pilates when looking for a way to treat an injury and find a life long love for Pilates.
+Many dancers find Pilates when looking for a way to treat an injury and find a lifelong love for Pilates.